MechTechnology/SmartStitch/README.md

 You can also contact me at Discord if you don't want to you the GitHub Issue system.
 (MechTechnology#5466)

 # Documentation
-Here the complete documentation for the application, it is broken down into 3 sections, basic settings, advanced settings and how to build your own verison.
+Here the complete documentation for the application, it is broken down into 4 sections, basic settings, advanced settings, how to build your own version, how to run the console version.

 ## Basic Settings
 As Mentioned in the quick how to use section, these are the most important settings that almost all user care about.

-## Rough Panel Height
+### Rough Panel Height
 This is should the size that most panel will roughly be, since the program uses it as a guide when it does decide to slice the images, however it IS ROUGH, meaning if the program finds bubbles/sfx/whatever at that specific pixel length, it will adjust itself and the output size of each image will vary, but they all will be roughly around this size.

 *Default: 5000* --- *Console Parameter Name: split_height*